 Hoarding is the excessive collection and retention of any material to the point that it impedes day to day functioning.
-Hoarding can include
+Pathological or compulsive hoarding is a specific type of behaviour characterised by:

 - Acquiring and failing to throw out a large number of items that would appear to hold little or no value and would be considered rubbish by other people. - Severe cluttering of the person's home so that it is no longer able to function as a viable living space; - Significant distress or impairment of work or social life (Kelly 2010).